 The user interface is excellent and comparing the odds between bookmakers is a breeze.
 It is very easy to see which order you should place your bets in.

 They cover 90 bookmakers and 10 sports and they offer middles as well as standard arbs.
 The desktop app uses a separate, dedicated browser for betting and it can clear cookies automatically if you desire.

-If you are planning on placing more than say, 10 hours a month on arbitrage betting and you have at least $3k - $4k to get started, I recommend that go with RebelBetting.
+If you are planning on spending more than say, 10 hours a month on arbitrage betting and you have at least $2k - $3k to get started, I recommend that you go with RebelBetting.